siemens/fluffi/getting_started.md

 ```
 buildAll.bat -WITH_DEPS TRUE
 ```
-PREPARE_ENV=TRUE will build the docker continers.
-This needs to be done only once.

 WITH_DEPS=TRUE will build all of FLUFFI's dependencies from sources.
 Please keep in mind that this will take a long time.

 For all future compiles you can use